Atomic Quantum Sensors for High-Frequency Gravitational Wave Searches

-In this scenario, decoherence is dominated by cavity losses and thermally induced transitions.
-We require $\Gamma_{\rm dec}\tau \ll 1$.

-In optical or near-infrared (NIR) Raman schemes, the coupling is indirect: two long-lived ground states are connected via a virtually populated excited state.
-We consider two distinct Raman architectures.
-In the ``mixed'' scheme, a strong classical control laser of electric field strength $E_{\rm laser}$ provides one Raman leg, while the converted cavity field $\sim \sqrt{2 \mathcal{I}}$ provides the other; the effective two-photon Rabi frequency is~\cite{Cohen_Tannoudji, Scully:1997hcl}
+In optical/NIR Raman schemes, the cavity field provides one or both legs of a two-photon transition between long-lived ground states.
+In a mixed configuration with a classical control laser of field amplitude $E_{\rm laser}$, the effective Rabi frequency is

-where $d$ is the optical dipole matrix element and $\Delta$ the detuning from the intermediate state.
-Inserting Eq.~\eqref{eq:Iu} into Eq.~\eqref{eq:OmegaRamanI} leads to the corresponding shot-noise-limited strain spectral density,